startach/ZM-BloodComponents/README.md

 > Saving Lives

-> Faciltating scheduling an appointment process
+> Facilitating scheduling an appointment process

 > Modernizing the method